Munich-Cluster-for-Systems-Neurology/SyNergy-GitHub-Index/index.md

             }
         }

-        // Show or hide the entire <details> element based on matches within it if (matchFound) {
+        // Show or hide the entire <details> element based on matches inside it if (matchFound) {
             details[i].style.display = "";  // Show the <details> if there's a match inside
         } else {